“Education cannot be effective unless it helps a child open up himself to life”

 Holistic development essentially means the development of intellectual, mental, physical, emotional, and social abilities in a child so that he or she is capable of facing the demands and challenges of everyday life.
 These abilities are vitally important for success in professional fields of work.

 Every child is unique.
-He or she has her unique personality traits, interests, preferences, values, attitudes, strengths, and weaknesses.
+He or she has unique personality traits, interests, preferences, values, attitudes, strengths, and weaknesses.
 The educational curriculum must be able to help every child find his or her unique place in the world in alignment with the uniqueness that he or she has.
 In order to achieve this, the holistic development of a child is of utmost importance.

 What is holistic development?